xuchen-plus/browsermob-proxy/README.md

     // get the HAR data
     Har har = server.getHar();

-If your web browsers are remote, you can specify a specific IP address for them to connect to:
+If your web browsers are remote, you can specify an IP address for them to connect to:

     proxyServer = new ProxyServer(proxyPort);